Substra/substra-documentation/docs/source/index.rst

 ^^^^^^^^^^

-Substra has four user interfaces:
+Substra has three user interfaces:
     * **Substra**: a low-level Python library (also called SDK).
 Substra is used to create datasets, algorithms and machine learning tasks on the platform.
     * **Substrafl**: a high-level federated learning Python library based on Substra.
 Substrafl is used to run complex federated learning experiments at scale.
-    * a web application
+    * a web application used to monitor training and explore their results.

 Installation